OrangeBetaStar/WaifuBrew/README.md

 10/03/18 - Improved failed retrieval defaultImage.
 Fixed default case when font can not be found.
 Defaults to serif.
 No more cutting images for system button images.
 [BetaStar]

-10/04/18 - Fixed the fault of UTF8 pom, but also creation of system buttons are internalized.
+10/04/18 - Fixed the fault of UTF8 bom, but also creation of system buttons are internalized.
 Fixed buttons' behaviours and changed noticebox's righ behaviour (return -> don't save and exit).
 Alignment and padding for noticebox.
 [BetaStar] Refactoring system config storage arrays to hashmap to make it more understandable.
 [Gaia]

 10/10/18 - Fixed saving bugs in configPane due to refactoring [BetaStar]